Francesco Contarini

 Francesco Contarini (Venice, 28 November 1556 – Venice, 6 December 1624) was the 95th Doge of Venice, reigning from 8 September 1623 until his death fourteen months later.
+He was a member of the House of Contarini, one of the founding families of Venice.

 Background, 1556–1623

 Francesco Contarini was the son of Bertucci Contarini and Laura Dolfin.
 Both of his parents died while he was young, leaving him as an orphan who was raised by his two older brothers.
 The three brothers had inherited a substantial fortune, and no expense was spared on Francesco Contarini's education.

 A lover of travel, Contarini was sent on several diplomatic missions, representing the Republic of Venice in many European courts.
 He was the bailo in Constantinople from 1602 to 1604.

 In 1611 Contarini was in England, serving as Venetian ambassador with Marc' Antonio Correr at the court of King James.
 A man of refined manners, he gained a reputation of always placing the needs of Venice above his own self-interest.